Frequently Asked Questions

 Why have Kitten instead of emails?

 Almost all the communication we’ll have with you is via emails (though SMS, WhatsApp, and calls are options we’ll use sometimes as well, if it’s ok with you).
 There’s a few reasons Kitten is an improvement over emails.

 - Security.
 The number one reason.
 We’re based in the Netherlands, part of the European Union, which has very strict data privacy laws.
-Having stuff online, but in a password secured place is safer for everyone than emails.
+Having stuff online, but in a password secured place is safer for everyone than clear-text emails.

 - We can lay out info so it’s easy to read.
-Links, images, videos, gifs work reliably, which does not always happen in emails.
-We can update informational pages so they always have the most recent information.
+Links, images, videos, and gifs work reliably, which does not always happen in emails.
+We can update informational pages so they always have the most recent information (unlike emails).
 We can highlight information that’s particularly important to your situation.

 - Central point of reference.
 We’ll often exchange many emails to get a model onboarded, and many more to book a shoot.
 That means, all the info about a shoot might be spread across several emails.
 In Kitten, it’s all in one place, and always up to date (Model Liaisons, and Shoot Producers use the “back end” of Kitten to organise shoots).

 - Spam.
-Sometimes, our email to models end up in their spam filters, which causes needless delays and frustration.
+Sometimes, our emails to models end up in their spam filters, which causes delays and frustration.

 - You can update your info as you like.
 For example, if you want us to pay you to a different bank account, simply log in and update your bank details, and that’s what we’ll use from then on.
 If your ID is expired, we’ll prompt you to add a new one.

 - Keep our data up to date.
 When a shoot is planned, it’s essential data we have about you (such as your name, address, and next of kin, bank account info) are up to date, so the shoot day goes smoothly and safely.
-We’ll prompt you to update your info in the weeks before a shoot.
+We’ll prompt you to review and if necessary update your info in the weeks before a shoot.